MoOx/compass-recipes/README.md

 ## [Demos](http://moox.github.com/compass-recipes/)

-Note: These are demos of the repository at its current state, *not* last stable gem.
+Note: These are demos of the repository at its current state, *not* the last stable gem.
 To get the most up-to-date recipes, please see Installation for instructions on installing the repo at his current state*

 ## Types of Recipes